What is ANCA-Associated Vasculitis (AAV)? | TAVNEOS® (avacopan)

 Hypothetical TAVNEOS® (avacopan) patient

-Severe active GPA and MPA are long-term, progressive diseases.
-There may be times when symptoms appear to worsen, as well as other times when they seem to be improving.
-Although there is no cure, there are treatments that can help patients achieve remission.
+GPA and MPA are serious, long-term diseases.
+There may be times when symptoms get worse and other times when they seem to get better.
+Although there is no cure, there are treatments that can help people achieve remission.

-Even with treatment, some patients may continue to have symptoms.
+Even with treatment, some people may continue to have signs and symptoms.
 They may benefit from an update to their treatment plan.
-If you are having any symptoms that you think may be severe active GPA or MPA, be sure to talk to your doctor right away.
+If you are having any symptoms that you think may be related to severe active GPA or MPA, be sure to talk to your doctor right away.

-According to an online, self-administered survey of 100 patients with GPA or MPA from July 21-August 25, 2022.
+According to an online, self-administered survey of 100 people with GPA or MPA from July 21-August 25, 2022.

 How are severe active GPA and MPA treated?